 Through simulation exercises, this workshop examines different techniques and strategies for handing corporate and public crisis situations.
 These exercises have been developed by a team of crisis management professionals with extensive experience in the public and private sectors.
 Through debriefing sessions, participants will reflect on their performance, learning how to improve their crisis management skills in the future.

-Students are required to complete 6 months industry experience following the blended learning program either in their current position/company or at on an internship arranged by Les Roches Marbella.
+Students have an optional upon academics authorization 6 months industry experience following the blended learning program either in their current position/company or at on an internship arranged by Les Roches Marbella.

-Through this industry experience students will put their newly developed skills and knowledge into practice in an in international hotel or hospitality establishment.
+Through this industry experience students will put their newly developed skills and knowledge into practice in an International Hotel or Hospitality establishment.
 Many students on internships will begin a management training program.